|Guide||♦||7 Triplogs||0 Topics|

 The Meridian Mystery Trail meanders in an east-west direction for about 2 miles.
 It offers views of interesting rock formations and peaks and ridgelines in the southern Goldfields and the Superstitions.

 Forest Service Maps once upon a time showed the Meridian Mystery Trail as Forest Road 3516.

-To get to the Meridian Mystery Trail, from the Meridian Trailhead go north on the Bulldog Saddle Trail for 0.1 miles, and the unsigned Meridian Mystery Trail branches off to the east (make a right turn).
-Although there is no sign at the junction, the Meridian Mystery Trail is well groomed and easy to follow.
+To get to the Meridian Mystery Trail, from the Meridian Trailhead, go north on the Bulldog Saddle Trail for 0.1 miles, and the unsigned Meridian Mystery Trail branches off to the east (make a right turn).
+Although there is no sign at the junction, the Meridian Mystery Trail is well-groomed and easy to follow.

-The mysterious thing about this trail is that it has no destination or end; instead, it simply peters out after a couple of miles.
+The mysterious thing about this trail is that it has no destination or end; instead, it merely peters out after a couple of miles.
 However, once the trail vanishes, a hiker could continue on an easy off-trail excursion for less than 1/2 mile and wind up on the Idaho Pass Trail, near Idaho Road.

 Check out the Official Route and Triplogs.

 When hiking several trails on a single "hike", log it with a generic name that describes the hike.
 Then link the trails traveled, check out the example.